DevStack06/MERN-Heroku-CRUD-Work/Readme.md

-### Hello geeks ,I'm MERN Stack developer, This repository consist both Backend and Frontend code of the assignment :smile: .
+### I'm MERN Stack developer, This repository consist both Backend and Frontend code of the assignment :smile: .

 #### The working and deployed version of this project [web-app-link](https://dev-stack-balram.herokuapp.com/)